The history of the land on which Hebble Wharf now stands is intrinsically linked to the history of the waterways that surround it.

 Just beyond Barnsley Road bridge were the Sutcliffe’s malt kilns – later to become the London & North Western Canal Warehouses.

-By 1890, the Aire & Calder Navigation Company had constructed a canopy across part of the Flood Lock to create a covered dock, supported by a stone column on the end of the island (still visible today) a sunken pilings in the centre of the flood lock, as shown on this map dating from 1891.
+By 1890, the Aire & Calder Navigation Company had constructed a canopy across part of the Flood Lock to create a covered dock, supported by a stone column on the end of the island (still visible today) and sunken pilings in the centre of the flood lock, as shown on this map dating from 1891.

 In the images below, we see the Aire & Calder warehouse at the entrance to Wakefield Flood Lock, alongside a picture taken at the same location today.